j-a-m-l/eurocrats/ROADMAP.md

 ## 0.4.0

  * Fix some Eurocrats methods.
- * Example with ad hoc Supplier and Customer classes.
- * Example of using Context for listing prices with VAT for a specific user.
  * Remove several `Context` methods that provide functionality that could be used through the `evidence` method.
  * Add functionality to the `Evidence` class.
  * Add a new `evidence` method to `Context`.